You have ideas and users voter for them in UserVoice. Now your Product Team needs to use this data to build your roadmap.

 - Challenge: If you are collecting feedback overtime on specific ideas, it can be hard to know which ones are relevant to your customer base now.

-You now have a list of all ideas that have had supporters in the last 90 days.
+You now have a list of all ideas that have had voters in the last 90 days.

 Pro Tip: Before exporting, filter ideas by a specific category, or label to narrow down the Product Area you're evaluating.